 To clean the microwave, heat a bowl of water and lemon slices in your microwave for a minute, then wipe with a cloth or sponge.
 Stains will be easier to remove, and it neutralizes food odors.

 I also rub lemon juice into my wooden chopping board letting it soak for several hours or overnight and then rinse well.
 Wood chopping boards appear to have anti-bacterial properties anyway, but the lemon will help kill off any remaining germs plus neutralize odors.
 Remember with wood cutting boards to rub them down with oil to keep them from drying out.

 Spray fresh lemon juice on hard water scale build-up near faucets.
 Rinse after 10 minutes.

 Half a lemon left in your fridge, uncovered, will help control and eliminate offensive smells.

-Castille soap, like Dr. Bronners, is a fantastic all-purpose cleaner for around the house.
-Castille is useful in cleaning recipes that call for soap.
-A word of warning, mixing Castille soap and vinegar doesn’t work, they actually cancel each other out, so it is best to clean with the Castille soap and then follow up with a vinegar rinse.
+Castile soap, like Dr. Bronners, is a fantastic all-purpose cleaner for around the house.
+Castile is useful in cleaning recipes that call for soap.
+A word of warning, mixing Castile soap and vinegar doesn't work, they actually cancel each other out, so it is best to clean with the Castile soap and then follow up with a vinegar rinse.

 Borax is useful for cleaning, disinfecting, deodorizing, and also eliminates ants!